Car Hire Paris

 What driving license do I require to rent a car in

-Driving in France In France driving is on the right and all measurements are in metric (France being home of the metric system).
+In France driving is on the right and all measurements are in metric (France being home of the metric system).
 Fuel is delivered in litres and petrol stations will accept all major credit cards.
 Many stations allow you to fill up when they are closed using automatic credit card systems.
 In the past there have been reports of overseas credit cards not being accepted by automated payment systems, whilst these are few and far between today good advice is to fill up during working hours when stations are open.

-Speed limits in France In France Highways and freeways are limited to 130kmh, rural expressways 110kmh and urban traffic to 50kmh.
+In France Highways and freeways are limited to 130kmh, rural expressways 110kmh and urban traffic to 50kmh.
 During rain speed limits are reduced on express and highways.

 Car Hire - Automatic or Manual Transmission?